Does SEO use machine learning?

 While it took a few weeks to set up the initial environment, to test the right combination of features and to share this blog post with you, now to process hundreds of thousands of combinations anyone can do it out in just a few minutes!
 This is also the beauty of using a tool like Orange that, after the initial setup, requires no coding skills.

-Keep following us and drop me a line to learn more about AI for SEO!
+Keep following us and drop me a line to learn more about SEO Automation using AI!